MeoProject/lx-music-api-server/README_EN.md

 **Ban** and other situations caused by the use of this project have **nothing** to do with this project.

+This project does not accept private customization, and the problems that occur in the non-**Github release of this project** have nothing to do with this project**

 ## 💡Feature

 - [ ] Functions